-200.2 Admission and Registration
+210.2 Admission and Registration

-Admission and registration in Open Studies are administered by the Office of the Registrar and Student Awards.
+Admission and registration in Open Studies are administered by Special Registrations, Office of the Registrar and Student Awards and the Dean of Students.

-200.2.1 Application and Admission
+210.2.1 Application and Admission

 Application: Forms are available from the Office of the Registrar and Student Awards or online at www.registrar.ualberta.ca A nonrefundable fee must accompany each application.
 Documentation of past education is usually not required; see (2) and (3) below.